Kron4ek/Conty/README.md

 Conty uses bubblewrap and thus supports filesystem sandboxing.
-By default it's disabled and all directories on your system are available for the container.
+By default it's disabled and almost all directories on your system are available for the container.

 You can enable sandboxing with the **SANDBOX** environment variable.
 You can allow access to directories and/or files you want with the **BIND** variable.
-And it's also possible to disable network with the **DISABLE_NET**.
+It's also possible to disable network with the **DISABLE_NET**.
 And you can set custom HOME directory with the **HOME_DIR** variable.
 For instance: